Konstanty Jodko-Narkiewicz: Mountaineer

 An experienced alpinist, Jodko-Narkiewicz also climbed mountains in Africa and Spitsbergen.

 In 1929 he climbed the Iceland glacier Langjökull.

-In 1933–1934 he led a Polish expedition organized by the Tatra Society to the Andes, beginning with the Cordillera de la Ramada, a mountain range in Argentina.
+In 1933–1934 he led a Polish expedition organized by the Tatra Society to the Andes (the 1st Polish Andean Expedition), beginning with the Cordillera de la Ramada, a mountain range in Argentina.
 The party included Stefan W. Daszynski, Jan K. Dorawski, Wiktor Ostrowski, Adam Karpiński, meteorologist and equipment designer, and Stefan Osiecki, cameraman, and it made the first ascents of Mercedario, Alma Negra, Pico Polaco, La Mesa, and Cerro Ramada, then proceeded south to climb the better-known Aconcagua, the highest mountain in the Americas.
 The Polish Glacier of Aconcagua was named after this expedition, which originated an alternative route to the peak along the glacier.

 In 1936, with Stanislaw Siedlecki and Stefan Bernadzikiewicz, he took part in a Polish expedition which crossed West Spitsbergen from south to north.
 Covering 850 kilometres, the three men made the first complete traverse of Spitsbergen.